Cairi-S/Welcome-Foolish-Mortals/README.md

 *Footer*

-- Reduce and expand width of window to confirm that:
+- Reduce and expand the width of the window to confirm that:
-  - The Copyright logo and text stays centered on all screen sizes.
+  - The Copyright logo and text stay centered on all screen sizes.
   - The Inspiration text becomes hidden on smaller screen sizes.

 - Click on links for 'The Haunted Mansion' and 'The Walt Disney Company', ensuring they open to the appropriate web pages in a separate tab.